-Whole30 Breakfast Hash – simple, nutritious, and perfect for make ahead meals – a great addition to your Whole30 menu!
+Whole30 Breakfast Hash (Gluten Free Paleo) – simple, nutritious, and perfect for make ahead meals – a great addition to your Whole30 menu!
 Throw this together with some eggs for a delicious meal any time of the day!

 The thing I love about Whole30 is that it teaches you to read labels.
 Even when not on the plan, I find myself checking ingredients on everything and choosing the cleanest products I can find.
 Finding Whole30 compliant sausage can be tricky as most major brands have added sugars and/or soy.
 Even the locally sourced sausage I purchased from a nearby farm had sugar as a listed ingredient.
 I discovered my favorite compliant sausage is Aidells brand Chicken & Apple Sausage, which can be found in most grocery stores.